fieryprophet/jQuery-UI-Dialog-MinMax/README.md

 $("#dialog").dialog({minimize: true, maximize: true});

+//NOTE: minimize and maximize are enabled by default, so this is unneccesary

 #	Notes
  - May not be used with the modal dialog option
  - The minimize option can be either a boolean value or a selector string of an element to "minimize" the dialog to